benbotto/rubiks-cube-cracker/README.md

 Richard Korf proposed using a series of pattern databases as a heuristic for the Rubik's Cube.
 One of the databases stores the number of moves required to solve the corner pieces of any cube.
-(The corners are the cubies with three stickers.)
 There are 8 corner cubies, and each can occupy any of the 8 positions, so there are 8! possible permutations.
 Each of the corner pieces can be oriented in 3 different ways--any of the three stickers can face up, for example--but the orientations of 7 of the cubies dictate the orientation of the 8th.
 Therefore, there are 3^7 possible ways the corners can be orientated.
 Altogether then, there are 8! * 3^7 possible ways for the corners of the cube to be scrambled, and these 88,179,840 states can be iterated in a reasonable amount of time (30 minutes or so).
 All corner states can be reached in 11 moves or fewer, so each entry in the corner pattern database can be stored in a nibble (4 bits).
 On disk, the corner pattern database occupies about 42MB.

 Korf suggests two additional databases: one for 6 of the 12 edges, and another for the other 6 edges.
-(The edge cubies are those with two stickers each.)
 Given that modern developer boxes have plenty of RAM, this program uses two databases with 7 edges each.
 7 edges can occupy 12 positions, so there are 12P7 (12! / (12-7)!) permutations.
 Each corner can be oriented in 2 ways, so there are 2^7 possible orientations of 7 edges.
 Again, this is a small enough number of cube states to iterate over, and all states can be reached in 10 moves or fewer.
 Storing each entry in a nibble, each of the 7-edge databases occupies about 244MB (12P7 * 2^7 / 2 bytes).

 This program uses one additional database that holds the permutations of the 12 edges.
 It takes about 228MB (12! / 2 bytes).